-2. Country Overview
+2. Country overview

 With a GNI per capita of only US\$ 4,810 in 2012 (World Bank, 2013), poverty remains Indonesia's major national challenge.
-While the proportion of Indonesians living on less than \$1.25 a day has been reduced significantly in the last two decades (ADB, 2013), around 18% of the total population continue to live below the international poverty line (World Bank, 2013) causing some Human Development Index (HDI) indicators to be very low on an international scale.
+While the proportion of Indonesians living on less than \$1.25 a day has been reduced significantly in the last two decades (Felipe et al., 2013), around 18 per cent of the total population continue to live below the international poverty line (World Bank, 2013) causing some Human Development Index (HDI) indicators to be very low on an international scale.

-HDI, as well as some gender indicators, suggest that women tend to be disadvantaged with respect to a number of socio-economic factors, including employment, education, and participation in parliament and high offices compared to their male counterparts.
-In addition, a survey of small and medium enterprises (SMEs) conducted by IFC/NORC (2010) reveals that, across 10 Indonesian cities, women-headed firms were generally smaller than menheaded ones, with 82% having a monthly turnover of Rp.
-50 million or less, compared to only 56% for men.
-Further, the survey provides evidence that fewer women-headed firms had a savings or a deposit account (79% female/92% male) and a business loan (6% female/16% male).
+HDI, as well as some gender indicators, suggest that women tend to be disadvantaged with respect to a number of socio-economic factors, including employment, education and participation in parliament and high offices compared to their male counterparts.
+In addition, a survey of small and medium enterprises (SMEs) conducted by IFC/NORC (2010) reveals that, across ten Indonesian cities, women-headed firms were generally smaller than men-headed ones, with 82 per cent having a monthly turnover of Rp 50 million or less, compared to only 56 per cent for men.
+Further, the survey provides evidence that fewer women-headed firms had a savings or a deposit account (79 per cent female/92 per cent male) and a business loan (6 per cent female/16 per cent male).

-The Indonesian government has encouraged formal financial institutions, mostly commercial banks, to reach the unbanked by endorsing the national regulation of noncollateralised loans for microcredit1.
+The Indonesian Government has encouraged formal financial institutions, mostly commercial banks, to reach the unbanked by endorsing the national regulation of non-collateralised loans for microcredit[1].
 Yet, this has been confronted with two main constraints.
-Firstly, the ability of the country's commercial banks to provide credit is limited by the relatively small size of the country's financial sector (World Bank, 2010).
-Secondly, the 1998 Financial Crisis has caused a traumatic effect which has motivated Indonesian authorities to emphasis the practice of prudential banking, resulting in a prudentially sound, but inefficient, narrow, and homogenized banking oligopoly (Beck and Al-Hussainy, 2010).
+First, the ability of the country's commercial banks to provide credit is limited by the relatively small size of the country's financial sector (World Bank, 2010).
+Second, the 1998 Financial Crisis has caused a traumatic effect which has motivated Indonesian authorities to emphasize the practice of prudential banking, resulting in a prudentially sound, but inefficient, narrow and homogenised banking oligopoly (Beck and Al-Hussainy, 2010).
 The constraints contribute to the shallow outreach of the country's formal financial sector.
-Hamada (2010) reports that the outreach of large commercial banks, excluding Bank Rakyat Indonesia (BRI), into the small credit market remains limited.
-Accordingly, this has become a significant constraint for micro, small and medium enterprises (Rosengard and Prasetyantoko, 2011), outside the country's microfinance industry.
+Hamada (2010) reports that the outreach of large commercial banks, excluding Bank Rakyat Indonesia, into the small credit market remains limited.
+Accordingly, this has become a significant constraint for micro, SMEs (Rosengard and Prasetyantoko, 2011), outside the country's microfinance industry.